cam-inc/viron/packages/website/docs/03-Guides/03-your-first-number-content.md

 title: Your First Number Content
 ---

 Viron `Content` is a page child, serving mainly as a monitor to display an assigned operation's response data.
 A page can have multiple contents inside.
+A Viron content has a `type` property that influences how response data should be displayed.
+In this step, we will use the type of `number`.

 ## Editing the OAS Document
 Edit the example response body of the request `GET /oas` as follows:

 ```json {11-17,26-28,31-52}